Dramas

 Image Credit Warner Bros.
 1997, L.A.
 Confidential

-Gangsters and high-class hookers.
+Gangsters and high-class prostitutes.
 1950’s movie stars.
 Glamorous fashions.
 Russell Crowe when he was young and thin.
 That’s right, I’m talking about L.A.
 Confidential (DVD/Download).
 This 1997 film based on a James Ellroy novel and directed by Curtis Hanson is one of my all-time favorites, and an absolutely perfect movie to pair with a cocktail.
 L.A.
-Confidential deserves and needs your undivided attention, so put down the iphones and laptops, and make your drink before you press Play because the plot has more twists and turns than a street in the Hollywood Hills.
+Confidential deserves and needs your undivided attention, so put down the phones and laptops, and make your drink before you press Play because the plot has more twists and turns than a street in the Hollywood Hills.

 L.A.
-Confidential centers on three cops in the LAPD who find their cases intersecting in one riveting vice/homicide mash-up.
+Confidential centers on three LAPD cops iwho find their cases intersecting in one riveting vice/homicide mash-up.
 Guy Pearce plays bookish detective Edmund Exley, Russell Crowe plays the heavy-handed goon/good guy Bud White, and Kevin Spacey is the fun-loving Jack Vincennes who stumbles onto a vice case that was more than he bargained for.
 I love the way the script weaves back and forth between their cases, until eventually they are knotted together.
-Kim Basinger turns in a great performance as Lynn Bracken, the hooker dolled up to look like Veronica Lake.
+Kim Basinger turns in a great performance as Lynn Bracken, the sex worker dolled up to look like Veronica Lake.
 I love movies that reference classic cinema, and it’s a lot of fun to see actresses/models cut to look like Lake, Ginger Rogers, and Rita Hayworth.
 Of course one of the best scenes comes at the hands of Vincennes and Exley interrogating Lana Turner and Johnny Stompanato.
 I laugh every time because it’s one of the rare comedic moments in this pulpy noir film (outside of any scene with Danny DeVito of course).

 For my cocktail this week, I’m serving up a drink that would have been fashionable around the time this movie takes place.
-It was popularized by Raymond Chandler, another noir writer, though I’m making it a little differently than he would have.
+It was popularized by Raymond Chandler, another Noir writer, though I’m making it a little differently than he would have.
 In The Long Goodbye, he called for simply “half gin and half Rose’s lime juice,” but I like to add a little simple syrup to my gimlet.
 After all, Bud White is a sweetie at heart!

 White Gimlet